webrecorder/browsertrix-behaviors/README.md

 The `autoscroll` and `siteSpecific` enable 'active' behaviors, modify the page, and run until they are finished or timeout.

 If both `siteSpecific` and `autoscroll` is specified, only one behavior is run.
-If a site-specific behavior exists, it takes precedence over auto-scroll, otherwise, auto-scroll is useed.
+If a site-specific behavior exists, it takes precedence over auto-scroll, otherwise, auto-scroll is used.

 Currently, the available site-specific behaviors are available for: